AbdelrahmanAmgad201/EEG-SSVEP-and-MI-Classifier/README.md

 # EEG-SSVEP-and-MI-Classifier
 ![Cover Image](images/cover.jpg)

-This repository is the submission of MindCloud team for the MTC-AIC 3 challenge.
-It contains all the source code, documentation and checkpoints for out EEG signal classifier for both SSVEP and MI tasks.
+This repository contains the official submission of MindCloud team for the MTC-AIC 3 competition.
+It contains all the source code, documentation and checkpoints for our EEG signal classifier for both SSVEP and MI tasks.

 ## Installation
 ### Clone the repository